seankross/book/manuscript/introduction.md

 This book is meant to be used with a computer where you have full administrative privileges.
-If you're using this book with a computer that you own this shouldn't be a problem, however if you are using a computer at work or school you may need to contact a systems administrator.
-In order to install and use the tools discussed in the following chapters.
+If you're using this book with a computer that you own this shouldn't be a problem, however if you are using a computer at work or school you may need to contact a systems administrator in order to install and use the tools discussed in the following chapters.